Why Would a Child Need a Heart Transplant?

 Patients being evaluated for transplantation will have an echocardiogram and usually a cardiac catheterization.
 There will also be many blood tests and meetings with multiple transplant team members.

-Patients waiting on transplantation may be on blood thinners (anticoagulants) to prevent clots from forming in the heart.
+Patients waiting for transplantation may be on blood thinners (anticoagulants) to prevent clots from forming in the heart.
 They may also be on medications to prevent dangerous heart rhythms from occurring.
 These are more frequent in failing hearts.

 Mechanical circulatory support, or a ventricular assist device (VAD), may also be needed.